azurenoops/terraform-overlays-baseline/docs/deployment/github-actions.md

 ## Overview

+This document provides guidance on how to use GitHub Actions to automate the deployment of Azure NoOps resources.

+## What's CI/CD?

+CI/CD stands for _Continuous Integration_ and _Continuous Delivery_.

+Continuous Integration is a software development practice that requires developers to integrate code into a shared repository several times a day.
+Each integration can then be verified by an automated build and automated tests.
+By doing so, you can detect errors quickly, and locate them more easily.

+Continuous Delivery pushes this practice further, by preparing for a release to production after each successful build.
+By doing so, you can get working software into the hands of users faster.

+## What's GitHub Actions?

+[GitHub Actions](https://github.com/features/actions) is a service that lets you automate your software development workflows.
+It allows you to run workflows that can be triggered by any event on the GitHub platform, such as opening a pull request or pushing a commit to a repository.

+It's a great way to automate your CI/CD pipelines, and it's free for public repositories.

+## Workflows

 All the GitHub Actions for Azure NoOps are stored in the `.github/workflows` directory of the certain starters and add-on projects.
 These are the automated workflows we use for ensuring a quality working product.
 We use GitHub Actions to automate the process of building, testing, and deploying the infrastructure.

-## Workflows

 These are the automated workflows we use for ensuring a quality working product.
 All workflows are part of a suite of terraform related actions - find them at <https://github.com/azurenoops/terraform-github-actions>